-My favourite go-to recipe for a relaxed Italian weeknight pasta dish: Spaghetti with dried tomatoes and mozzarella.
+Part of my rotation of favorite go-to recipes for a relaxed Italian weeknight pasta dish: Spaghetti with dried tomatoes and mozzarella.
 So easy, so simple, so delicious!
 It’s actually a two-pot dish; however, if you want to skip the (actually crucial) frying part, you can also make a one-pot dish out of this recipe.
-As always, especially with Italian-ish recipes, feel absolutely free to adjust the instructions essentially to your liking.
+As always, especially with Italian-ish recipes, feel absolutely free to adjust the instructions and ingredients to your liking.

 - Mozzarella, or freshly shredded parmesan cheese